 The IP survey identified numerous significant high chargeability anomalies (indicative of increased sulphide concentrations) which are also in-part coincident with strong magnetic anomalies outlined by an earlier ground magnetic survey and expanded by the helicopter-borne magnetic survey (see below).
 For example, the inverted chargeability 200 meter depth plan outlines a +12.5 mV/V (millivolt per volt) anomaly with a strike length of at least 1.9 kilometers and a width of at least 1.4 kilometers.
-This anomaly is open to the east and to the south where chargeability readings in the core of the anomaly reach +60 mV/V. Previously within this large anomaly, a small area of approximately 190 by 175 meters (the Chrysacolla Zone) was tested with diamond drill holes (see Tower's
+This anomaly is open to the east and to the south where chargeability readings in the core of the anomaly reach +60 mV/V. Previously within this large anomaly, a small area of approximately 190 by 175 meters (the Chrysacolla Zone) was tested with diamond drill holes (see Tower's October 22nd, 2013 Press Release).
+The Chrysocolla Zone is associated with the western extent of the anomaly.
+Also on the inverted chargeability 200 meter depth plan, the northern extent of the Western Magnetite Zone is associated with a +12.5 mV/V anomaly which appears to extend 2.4 kilometers to the northeast producing an arcuate shaped high chargeability anomaly.
+Bedrock associated with this anomaly has been poorly tested.

-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2015
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE SIX MONTHS ENDED APRIL 30, 2015